Rugby player turned gay after stroke

 He has now moved in with his 19-year-old boyfriend.

-The incident The now ex-rugby player had been attempting a back flip in front of friends on a field when he fell down a grass bank, breaking his neck and suffering the stroke.
+The now ex-rugby player had been attempting a back flip in front of friends on a field when he fell down a grass bank, breaking his neck and suffering the stroke.

 He was taken to hospital where his fianc �e and family spent days waiting anxiously at his bedside before he delivered the shocking news.